 "What the f*ck was I thinking?"

-Maybe they both think that looking back, so I guess I can give them a pass on that basis.
+Maybe they both think that looking back, so I guess I can give them both a pass on that basis.

-It's hard to believe that Neil Purvis and Robert Wade, who wrote the tedious script for The World Is Not Enough (1999) and the cringeworthy abomination that is Die Another Day (2002) were behind the screenplay for Casino Royale (2006).
-The pair co-wrote the script for Johnny English (2003), which says it all really.
+It's hard to believe Neil Purvis and Robert Wade, who wrote the tedious script for The World Is Not Enough (1999) and the cringeworthy abomination that is Die Another Day (2002) were behind the screenplay for Casino Royale (2006).
+The pair co-wrote the script for Johnny English (2003), which says it all, really.

 Barbara and Michael drafted in Paul Haggis to "polish" the script on the back of his screenplays for the Oscar-winning Million Dollar Baby (2004) and Crash (2005) — both terrific films.
 I guess we'll never know if he had to do more polishing than Mr Sheen or if Purvis and Wade upped their game.
 Casino Royale — the 2006 version — is straight out of the top drawer of Bond films.

 Around this time, it was popular to reboot a series.
 The most famous of all is probably Batman Begins (2005).
 While Casino Royale had to be updated to fit the mid-noughties, the film stays faithful to Ian Fleming's novel from 1953.
 It's the most accurate portrayal of a Fleming book since On Her Majesty's Secret Service (1969).